ishcha/COP290-Task1/readme.md

 In mkl, openblas and the normal (simple) implementation only 1 core dips down in %idle time and then it becomes normal again.

 ## Inferences
-- Looking at the GNU plots, we can infer that our implementations of simple and MKL-based fullyconnected forward computation outperform our OpenBLAS and pthreads-based implementations.
+- Looking at the GNU plots, we can infer that our implementations of MKL, OpenBLAS and pthreads-based fullyconnected forward computation outperform our simple for-loop based implementation, as expected.
+- Our pthreads-based implementation is comparable in performance to the implementations based on MKL and OpenBLAS, thus validating our multi-threading approach.
+- Our pthreads implementation gives nearly 3x improvement in runtime latency, when compared with the simple for-loop implementation.
+- MKL and OpenBLAS give nearly 6x and 4x improvements in runtime latencies respectively, when compared with the simple for-loop implementation.
 - Pthreads implementation makes the maximum distributed usage of the CPU cores, which is indicated by the CPU usage patterns.